Sandy Gaskett is “Gasbombgirl”

 My love of the ocean is a huge influence in my latest pieces and I’m now experimenting fully into this new direction since the middle of last year – 2016.

 So why the name – Gasbombgirl ?

-What inspires me
+What inspires you?

-My favourite mediums
+What are your favourite mediums